HudoGriz/QTLspyer/README.md

 ## Usage

 The main use of the app is to run the **GATK** - _Germline short variant discovery_ pipeline using a _GUI_.
-Further functionalities allow for viewing **fastQC** reports, variant data filtration and visualization.
+Further functionalities allow for viewing of **fastQC** reports, variant data filtration and visualization.
 Interactive data filtration is achieved by four histograms visualizing the cumulative data distribution changes.
-The **QTL**s are calculations are based on [QTLseqr](https://github.com/bmansfeld/QTLseqr) a `library` for **R**.
+The **QTL**s estimations are based on [QTLseqr](https://github.com/bmansfeld/QTLseqr) a `library` for **R**.
 Two prime methods are used for **QTL** estimation: [QTL-seq method](https://onlinelibrary.wiley.com/doi/full/10.1111/tpj.12105) and [G prime method](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002255).
-The data is visualized with interactive plots depicting variable vs. genome position.
-The addition of a `.gvc` enables the plotting of genes.
-Data tables containing statistic about individual **SNP**s and **QTL**s can be viewed and downloaded.
+The data is visualized with interactive plots depicting variables vs. genome position.
+The addition of a `.gvc` enables the plotting of gene locations.
+Data tables containing statistics about individual **SNP**s and **QTL**s can be viewed and downloaded.
 In detail information about the process and users recommended action can also be found inside the **Shiny** app.

 ### Screenshots